ArathBV/Romi-Term-Project/README.md

 ## Challenges and Improvements
 This term project was a challenging but rewarding experience, during which we learned a lot about control structures, sensor data collection, and cooperative multitasking.
 A major hurdle of ours was the burning out of our first RC line sensor, following its implementation, two days before the final trials.
-We adapted by modifying the first sensor to use two of the operational sensors to calibrate our white/black threshold and test motor speed changes while awaiting the arrival of the new sensor.
-Unfortunately, this work seemed inconsequential since the new sensor had entirely different response times, which should have been anticipated.
+We adapted by utilizing two of the operational sensors from our first sensor to calibrate our white/black threshold and test motor speed changes while awaiting the arrival of a new sensor.
+Unfortunately, this work proved inconsequential since the new sensor had entirely different response times, which should have been anticipated.
 That being said, we are proud to have accomplished a successful line following, wall-navigating robot that made it to, and almost over, the finish line.